 Some mathematics courses do not have any stated requirements: MATH 106, Mathematics for the Benefit of Mission and Society; MATH 107, Finite Mathematics and Applications; MATH 125, Mathematics for Elementary and Middle Grade Education; MATH 131, Pre-calculus.

-Some mathematics courses require pre-calculus competence or MATH 131, namely MATH 221, Applied Calculus and MATH 263 Introduction to Statistics, but the department does not specifically assess student preparation.
+Some mathematics courses require pre-calculus competence or MATH 131 (Precalculus), namely MATH 135, Calculus for Business & Social Sciences, and MATH 263 Introduction to Statistics, but the department does not specifically assess student preparation.

 Determining Calculus Readiness; Preparing for the Assessment